AntonioTorres23/OpenGL_Notes/PBR Specular IBL.md

 vec3 specular = prefilteredColor * (F * envBRDF.x + envBRDF.y);
 ```

-Given the scale and bias to $\Large{F_0}$ (here we're directly using the indirect Fresnel result `F`) from the BRDF lookup texture, we combine this with the left pre-filter
+Given the scale and bias to $\Large{F_0}$ (here we're directly using the indirect Fresnel result `F`) from the BRDF lookup texture, we combine this with the left pre-filter portion of the